Internet DRAFT - draft-templin-aero

 receives the AERO Redirect message from the egress node ('D') and

-of the message to 'L2(A)', changes the network-layer source address
+source address of the message to 'L2(A)', changes the network-layer

-changes the link-layer destination address to 'L2(B)' .
-The
+'L3(A)', and changes the link-layer destination address to 'L2(B)' .

-4.4.9.
+6.4.9.
 Processing Redirects

 When the ingress node ('B') receives an AERO Redirect message (i.e.,

-described in Section 4.4.6.
-Following validation, the ingress node
+Section 6.4.6.
+Following validation, the ingress node ('B') then

-('B') then processes the message as follows.
+processes the message as follows.

 In the reference operational scenario, when the ingress node ('B')

-node 'L3(D)').
-The ingress node ('B') then records the (src, dst)
+'L3(D)').
+The ingress node ('B') then records the (src, dst) prefix

-the redirected packet's network-layer source address and the prefix
+redirected packet's network-layer source address and the prefix

 listed in the RIO as the prefix pair.
 The ingress node ('B') then